opisthokonta/kommuneendringer/README.md

 A simple example is the municipality Halden.
-It hasn’t merged with any other municipality recently, but changed county, and therefore its code, in 2020 (from Østfold to Viken) and back to Østfold again in 2024, when Viken was split, getting yet a new code.
+It hasn’t merged with any other municipality recently, but changed county, and therefore its code, in 2020 (from Østfold to Viken).
+The code was changed again in 2024, when Viken was split and the county of Østfold was re-established.
+The new Østfold county got a new county number and Halden’s new code was therefore not the same as before 2020.

 ``` r
 # Change code from 0101 to 3001 on January 1st 2020.